Server data from the Official MCP Registry

 npm i -g @theyahia/claude-webcache

-Then register manually in ~/.claude/settings.json (replace the path with the result of npm root -g):
+Then register in ~/.claude/settings.json (replace path with output of npm root -g):

 {